fenago/data-science/lab_guides/Lab_2.md

     parts.
 One part is used to develop the model and it is called a training set (`X_train` and `y_train` combined).

-    Note

-    Splitting your data into training and test subsets allows you to use some of the data to train your model (that is, it lets you build a model that learns the relationships between the variables), and the rest of the data to test your model (that is, to see how well your new model can make predictions when given new data).
-You will use train-test splits throughout this course, and the concept will be explained in more detail in *Lab 7, The Generalization Of Machine Learning Models*.

 12. Calculate and plot a correlation matrix for the `train_data` set: